stoyanov-bit/visual-defect-detection/README.md

 The second approach uses transfer learning.

 A ResNet18 pretrained on ImageNet is used as a fixed feature extractor.
-The final classification layer is removed, producing a **512-dimensional feature vector** for each bottle image.
+The final classification layer is removed, producing a **512-dimensional feature vector** $f(x)$ for each bottle image.

 ```text
 Bottle Image